 Typical targets for DDoS attacks include:

-Any business or organization that depends on providing online services
+- Any business or organisation that depends on providing online services

 How a DDoS attack works